Ezequiel92/GalaxyInspector/docs/src/api/constants/globals.md

-# Constants
+# Global constants

-This is a list of constant and types used to configure GalaxyInspector.
+This is a list of constant and types used in GalaxyInspector.

 None of these constants and types are exported.